frontenddogma/web-development-glossary/manuscript/c.md

 : A cross-platform web browser.
 Chrome was released in 2008 by Google. ℹ︎&nbsp;[google.com/chrome](https://www.google.com/chrome/)
 : The graphical elements of a web browser, like title, address, and status bar as well as navigation elements.

+Chromium
+: A Google-developed, free and open-source project whose source code can be compiled into a web browser.
+Google's Chrome browser is based on the Chromium code, as are several other browsers, including Microsoft Edge, Opera, and Amazon Silk.
+Other parties have compiled the code as-is, releasing their browsers under the Chromium name.&nbsp;[†](#w-chromium) ℹ︎&nbsp;[chromium.org](https://www.chromium.org/)

 CI
 : → Corporate Identity
 : → Continuous Integration